-- (e) An individual value (X, appropriate Arabic value numeral, or M for misses) must be entered for each shot in the separate spaces provided on the score card.
+- An individual value (X, appropriate Arabic value numeral, or M for misses) must be entered for each shot in the separate spaces provided on the score card.
 For slow fire scored from the pits, the scorer will enter the value for each shot in the order in which fired and signaled.
-For other types of fire or scoring, the scorer will record all shots after completion of a string, recording the highest value hits first, then hits of the next highest value, etc. Any shot not individually recorded as here prescribed shall be scored a miss. - (f) At the conclusion of scoring, the scorer will: - (1) Enter the total score; - (2) Sign the card; - (3) Have the competitor (or Team Captain in Team Matches) sign the card; - (4) Deliver the scorecard to the Statistical Office via the established means; - (g) The competitor is responsible for complying with all safety regulations.
-The scorekeeper will verify that the rifle is unloaded and in a safe condition upon completion of a string of fire and that the empty chamber indicator is in place before the competitor's departure from the firing line.

-14.3.2 Authorized Use of Plug Type Scoring Gauges-When competitors are acting as target pullers, they will be allowed to use a plug to verify the correct value of the shot being marked.
-When hired target pullers are being used, the Pit Officer, or his designate, will plug all shots.

-14.4 Misses-Hits outside the scoring rings or scoring areas defined in Section 4 are scored as misses.
-If the competitor fires fewer than the prescribed number of shots through his own fault, or fires on the wrong target, he is scored a miss for each unfired shot or each shot fired on a wrong target.

-14.5 Early or Late Shots-In matches with pit operated targets, any sighting shots or record shots fired prior to the signal to "Commence Firing", shall be considered "record shots" and be scored as misses.
+For other types of fire or scoring, the scorer will record all shots after completion of a string, recording the highest value hits first, then hits of the next highest value, etc. Any shot not individually recorded as here prescribed shall be scored a miss.
+When targets are scored electronically, the scorer will also enter the score on the permanent paper score card according to the procedures set forth in subsections (a), (f), (g) and (h) of this section; and the paper score card will become the official record of the score fired unless otherwise challenged and appropriately modified.
+It is the scorer's responsibility to faithfully observe the shooter to guard against crossfires and spurious electronically recorded shots.
+In their capacity as match officials, scorers are responsible for enforcing the 45-second rule applicable when firing two or three competitors from the same mound (firing point). - (g) At the conclusion of scoring, the scorer will: - (1) Enter the total score: - (2) Sign the card; - Have the competitor (or Team Captain in Team Matches) sign the card; - (4) Deliver the scorecard to the Statistical Office via the established means: - (h) The competitor is responsible for complying with all safety regulations.
+The scorekeeper will verify that the rifle is unloaded and in a safe condition upon completion of a string of fire and that the empty chamber indicator is in place before the competitor's departure from the firing line. - 14.3.2 Authorized Use of Plug Type Scoring Gauges When competitors are acting as target pullers, they will be allowed to use a plug to verify the correct value of the shot being marked.
+When hired target pullers are being used, the Pit Officer, or his designate, will plug all shots. - 14.4 Misses-Hits outside the scoring rings or scoring areas defined in Section 4 are scored as misses.
+If the competitor fires fewer than the prescribed number of shots through his own fault, or fires on the wrong target, he is scored a miss for each unfired shot or each shot fired on a wrong target. - 14.5 Early or Late Shots-In matches with pit operated targets, any sighting shots or record shots fired prior to the signal to "Commence Firing", shall be considered "record shots" and be scored as misses.